RasmusEdvardsen/SubredditBattleRoyale/README.md

 ## Future ideas
 * If some time expires before anyone gets more, the void wins?
 * Tokens are versioned for each season?
+* Make it harder to buy more tokens?
 * Maybe "kill" subreddits with low amount of tokens?
 * The void could also just get stronger after every win, then old coins would still matter?